DFE-Digital/early-years-foundation-reform/e2etests/README_cucumber.md

 # Test Automation (Functional)

+Update - This is not currently being used.
+This should be removed or updated to reflect the new content

 Two parts:
 - Service (7 areas of landing ordering, left menu pane ordering, previous / next buttons, header and footer links, page headings, number times a link appears,  mobile menu)
 - CMS